-Appendix A.4.4.
-Acknowledge All Points
+6.4.4 Acknowledge All Points

-The ackall function can be used to ack all points or all points that are in a particular state.
+The ackall function can be used to ack all points or all points that are in a specific state.
 Each time the driver uses this Map Descriptor, it checks the data in the Data Array.
-If a location is non-zero then the appropriate Ack message is sent to the panel.
+If a location is non-zero, then the appropriate Ack message is sent to the panel.